cockroachdb/docs/v2.0/information-schema.md

 toc: false
 ---

-CockroachDB provides a virtual schema called `information_schema`, that contains information about your database's tables, columns, indexes, and views.
+CockroachDB provides a virtual schema called `information_schema` that contains read-only [views](views.html) of your database's tables, columns, indexes, and views.
 This information can be used for introspection and reflection.

-The definition of `information_schema` is part of the SQL standard, is portable, and can be relied on to remain stable over time.
-This contrasts with the `SHOW` statements, which provide similar data and are meant to be stable in CockroachDB, but not standardized.
-It also contrasts with the virtual schema `crdb_internal` which reflects internals of CockroachDB and may thus change across CockroachDB versions.
+The definition of `information_schema` is part of the SQL standard and can therefore be relied on to remain stable over time.
+This contrasts with CockroachDB's `SHOW` statements, which provide similar data and are meant to be stable in CockroachDB but not standardized.
+It also contrasts with the virtual schema `crdb_internal`, which reflects the internals of CockroachDB and may thus change across CockroachDB versions.

 {{site.data.alerts.callout_info}}The <code>information_schema</code> views typically represent objects that the current user has privilege to access.
 To ensure you can view all the objects in a database, access it as the <code>root</code> user.{{site.data.alerts.end}}

 <div id="toc"></div>

-## Data Exposed By `information_schema`
+## Data Exposed by information_schema

 To perform introspection on objects, you can either read from the related `information_schema` view or use one of CockroachDB's `SHOW` statements.

-Object | Information Schema Table | Corresponding `SHOW` Statement
+Object | Information Schema View | Corresponding `SHOW` Statement
 -------|--------------|--------
 Columns | [columns](#columns)| [`SHOW COLUMNS`](show-columns.html)
 Constraints | [key_column_usage](#key_column_usage), [referential_constraints](#referential_constraints), [table_constraints](#table_constraints)| [`SHOW CONSTRAINTS`](show-constraints.html)